javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 As demonstrated, we can omit `"function"` and just write `sayHi()`.

-To tell the truth, the notations are not fully identical.
-There are subtle differences related to object inheritance (to be covered later), but for now they do not matter.
-In almost all cases the shorter syntax is preferred.

 ## "this" in methods

 It's common that an object method needs to access the information stored in the object to do its job.